100+ Drawing Ideas That Will Get You Sketching Right Now

 Ocean Waves, Trees, and More: Creativity Inspired by Nature

 Nature has long provided artists with inspiration for drawing.
 Trees and the sandy beach are both beautiful to look at and are also fun to draw.
-As you improve on your drawing, try revisiting these same subjects to see how differently they now look.
+Plenty of cute animals are also out in the world, from a squirrel at the park to an octopus at the aquarium.
+As you improve your drawing, try revisiting these subjects to see how different they now look.

 • Trees outside your window